-The duration of the Chinese trade mark is 10 years from date of approval of the registration, indefinitely renewable for further ten year periods.
+The duration of the Chinese trade mark is 10 years from the date of approval of the registration, indefinitely renewable for further ten year periods.

 For more information on the individual countries, please return to our home page and select a country using the interactive map of the world.